 The first thing I thought when I looked at these cymbals is – “Well, I’d probably break those in a few days.”
 The main reason I thought that was due to all the holes punched into the material to make these work the way they do.
 I thought they looked fragile.
 And as a metal drummer, I’m pretty conscious about cymbal durability.

-After playing these, and after giving them a few good whacks, I realized that these would probably stand up to my playing just as much as a lighter or thinner regular style cymbal would, and after that realization I didn’t feel like I needed to take it too easy on them while playing.
+After playing these, and after giving them a few good whacks, I realized that these would probably stand up to my playing just as much as any lighter or thinner traditional cymbal would, and after that realization I didn’t feel like I needed to take it too easy on them while playing.
 Of course, you don’t want to overdo it, as any cymbal can break if you play them haphazardly enough.
 And any cymbal can wear out over time if given enough use and abuse.
 But they are a lot more durable than the pictures would make you think.

 If you want to extend the life of these cymbals as much as possible, it’s best to play them with light or normal sticking, and try to avoid really smashing them consistently hard like a metal or hard rock drummer might.